benumc/SCLI_HTTP/README.md

 Allows direct TCP or HTTP communication with sclibrige on port 12000.

+All of the commands below should work via standard tcp connection by removing the ```http://<address of host>:12000/``` portion.

+To test the tcp portion, you can open a terminal window and connect directly using ```telnet <host ip> 12000``` Commands will run when you hit the return key.

+If you are conecting from a 3rd party control system, make sure to terminate each command with ```\r\n``` or equivalent depending on system (0x0D 0x0A).

 The easiest way to test is in a browser with commands like:

 ```http://<address of host>:12000/readstate%20global.CurrentMonth```